 Related: Best places to freedive in the world!

 When freediving in Florida, not only salt water places need to be considered since there are superb freshwater dive spots all over the state.
-The most popular among freedivers is the Blue Grotto near Willinston that became a prime training spot in the recent years.
+The most popular among freedivers is the Blue Grotto near Willinston which became a prime training spot in the recent years.

 This underwater cave system offers something for divers of all levels.
 With interesting rock formations and year-round pleasant water temperatures (72F/23C), Blue Grotto is a must-to-see freediving spot in Florida!
 Note: To explore the cave’s inner rooms (the largest one is as big as a football field) you need to be a certified cave diver and must be conducted by a qualified guide.